joshbirk/jsforce-sample/README.md

 * updateContact
 * deleteContact

+In config.json, you can also set "deployToWeb" to be true to see a sample API call via express at /localhost.

+If you are using a scratch org or sandbox, add "production" to config.json and set it to false.

+All variables can be handled as environment variables as well, which will override config.json.

 Comments within index.js point to specifics about the code.
 Full documentation for jsforce can be found on the project site: https://jsforce.github.io/

 To learn more about developing on the Salesforce Platform, see the Beginner Developer trail on Trailhead: https://trailhead.salesforce.com/content/learn/trails/force_com_dev_beginner